 When you’re thinking about how to make money investing in property, you’ll also need to be planning your exit strategy.
 Will you be able to sell your property investment and make a profit on it in the future?
 Where is it located, is the area desirable, have you added value to the property, will it attract reliable tenants?
 There are many questions you should ask yourself when you’re considering how to invest in property successfully.

 Equally, there are risks to investing in a pension.
-The primary one is that you will get back less than you put in, although this is pretty unlikely given the length of time you will be in financial markets.
-You could find that the fund’s returns do not keep pace with inflation, so you end up with a negative real return.
+The primary one is that you will get back less than you put in, although this is pretty unlikely given the length of time you will be invested in financial markets.
+You could find that the fund’s returns do not keep pace with inflation, especially given how high inflation has been in recent years and this could mean you end up with a negative real return.
 If your pension pot does not grow as you had hoped, you could run out of money in retirement.
 One option to hedge your bets here is to use some of your pension savings to buy an annuity, so you have the certainty of a guaranteed payout for the rest of your life.
 Check out our article 'What is a sustainable income that you can drawdown from your pension?'.

 With property, you pay larger one-off costs, primarily in the form of taxes, although conveyancing or other legal fees, maintenance costs, agent or other management costs can also make a big dent in your returns.
-You’ll pay stamp duty land tax on purchases above £125,000 unless you are a first-time buyer, income tax on your rental income, and capital gains tax when you come to sell a property and realise a profit.
-After you die, the property you own forms part of your estate for income tax purposes, so it will be subject to inheritance tax (see above).
+You’ll pay income tax on your rental income, and capital gains tax when you come to sell a property and realise a profit.
+Additionally, you'll have to pay stamp duty land tax, check out our article 'Everything you need to know about Stamp Duty' for the latest rates.
+Finally, after you die, the property you own forms part of your estate for income tax purposes, so it will be subject to inheritance tax (see above).

 Another option could be to save into ISAs, which are tax wrappers that don’t lock your money away until a certain age (except the Lifetime ISA).
-However, the ISA allowance is lower than the pension annual allowance at £20,000 for the 2019/20 tax year, so you can’t put away as much.
-You could also consider saving into your employer’ Save As You Earn scheme, if it has one, or just build your own portfolio of funds or shares.
+However, the ISA allowance is lower than the pension annual allowance at £20,000 for the 2023/24 tax year, so you can’t put away as much.
+You could also consider saving into your employer’s Save As You Earn scheme if it has one, or just build your own portfolio of funds or shares.

 Should you view your home as a pension?

-Your home may be an appreciating asset (for now, although there is no guarantee prices will keep going up forever), but you have limited options for realising the value in that asset because you are living in it.
+Your home may be an appreciating asset (for now, although there is no guarantee prices will keep going up forever, especially with house prices starting to fall), but you have limited options for realising the value of that asset because you are living in it.
 You could sell or downsize, of course, and live on the proceeds.
 But you may have to use some of the money to fund your care in later life because local authority care home fees are means-tested.
 You could consider equity release, where a provider gives you a lump sum now and recoups it by selling your house after you die.
 But interest rates on this type of borrowing can be very high and, unless you choose a reputable provider, your estate could end up owing more than the value of your house after you die.
 Equity release might be suitable for some people but it requires great care.
 Using your home as a pension is possible for some people, but you really need professional, impartial advice to make sure it’s right for you.

 Pros and Cons of investing in property